DustinThewind505/10-vanillaJS-project/README.md

-# 10 projects using Vaniila JS ❤
+# 10 projects using Vanilla JS ❤

 To practice JavaScript I have made:
  * Project